stfc/janus-core/README.md

 This performs the same initial heating, before running a further 1000 steps (1 ps) at 300K.

-When MD is run with heating the trajectory ```NaCl-nvt-T20.0-T300.0-T300.0-traj.xyz``` and statistics ```NaCl-nvt-T20.0-T300.0-T300.0-stats.dat``` files will indicate the heating range and MD temperature (which may be different).
-With heating and MD trajectories/statistics within the same files.
+When MD is run with heating, the final, trajectory, and statistics files (`NaCl-nvt-T20.0-T300.0-T300.0-final.xyz`, `NaCl-nvt-T20.0-T300.0-T300.0-traj.xyz`, and `NaCl-nvt-T20.0-T300.0-T300.0-stats.dat`) indicate the heating range and MD temperature, which can differ.
+Each file contains data from both the heating and MD parts of the simulation.

 Additional settings for geometry optimization, such as enabling optimization of cell vectors by setting `hydrostatic_strain = True` for the ASE filter, can be set using the `--minimize-kwargs` option: